yannlemos/yannlemos.com/content/about.md

 {{< /lead >}}

 I’m Yann.
 I’m passionate about games, music, stories, and everything in between.

-I wanted to be a game developer since I was kid.
-Happy to have made it this far 😊
+I wanted to be a game developer since I was kid.<br>Happy to have made it this far ☺️

 • Co-founder of Studio Bravarda, where I developed Extremely Powerful Capybaras and Sky Caravan with friends and shipped them to multiple platforms.

 • Winner of Best Multiplayer Game at Gamescom Latam 2024 and nominated for several industry awards, such as Most Innovative Newcomer, Best Narrative and Best Brazilian Game.

-• Musician and sound designer, responsible for all the audio for Studio Bravarda's games, most-recently having scored the animated short film "See", directed by Julia Nicolescu.
+• Musician and sound designer specialized in Logic Pro X and acoustic guitars.
+Responsible for all the audio for Studio Bravarda's games, most-recently having scored the animated short film "See", directed by Julia Nicolescu.

-• Experienced with teaching, having spent four years in Senac-RJ instructing design and game development to hundreds of students while also creating new courses for the institution.
+• Experienced with teaching, having spent four years in Senac-RJ, brazil's foremost professional education institution, instructing design and game development to hundreds of students while also creating new courses for the curriculum.

-• Specialized in Unity/C#, with over 5+ years hands-on experience, both as game designer and engineer.
+• Specialized in Unity/C#, with over 5+ years hands-on experience, both as game designer and engineer and two games shipped engine.

+• Transitioning to Godot and GDScript and having tons of fun with it.

+• Running a Youtube channel in portuguese to share my learnings from years working as an indie developer.

 {{< gallery >}}
   <img src="/projects/extremely-powerful-capybaras/l1.png" class="grid-w50 md:grid-w33 xl:grid-w25" />